stamat/poops/README.md

 Poops can generate static pages for you.
 This feature is still under development, but available for testing from the  v1.0.2.
 Your markup is templated with [nunjucks](https://mozilla.github.io/nunjucks/).
 You can specify multiple markup directories to template. **It's currently recommended to specify only one markup directory since this feature is still WIP 🚧.** Each markup directory has the following properties:

-* `in` - the input path, can be a directory or a file path, but please just use it as a directory path.
-All files in this directory will be procided and the structure of the directory will be preserved in the output directory.
-All direcotries that begin with an underscore `_` will be ignored.
+* `in` - the input path, can be a directory or a file path, but please just use it as a directory path for now.
+All files in this directory will be processed and the structure of the directory will be preserved in the output directory with exception to directories that begin with an underscore `_` will be ignored.
 * `out` - the output path, can be only a directory path (for now)
-* `site` (otpional) - global data that will be available to all templates in the markup directory.
+* `site` (optional) - global data that will be available to all templates in the markup directory.
 Like site title, description, social media links, etc. You can then use this data in your templates `{{ site.title }}` for instance.
 * `data` (optional) - is an array of JSON or YAML data files, that once loaded will be available to all templates in the markup directory.
 If you provide a path to a file for instance `links.json` with a `facebook` property, you can then use this data in your templates `{{ links.facebook }}`.
 The base name of the file will be used as the variable name, with spaces, dashes and dots replaced with underscores.
 So `the awesome-links.json` will be available as `{{ the_awesome_links.facebook }}` in your templates.
 The root directory of the data files is `in` directory.
 So if you have a `data` directory in your `in` directory, you can specify the data files like this `data: ["data/links.json"]`.
 The same goes for the YAML files.
 * `includePaths` (WIP 🚧) - an array of paths to directories that will be added to the nunjucks include paths.
 Useful if you want to separate template partials and layouts.
 For instance, if you have a `_includes` directory with a `header.njk` partial that you want to include in your markup, you can add it to the include paths and then include the templates like this `{% include "header.njk" %}`, without specifying the full path to the partial.
 This will change in the future, to provide better ignore and include patterns for the markup directories.